NorthernMan54/Doorbell/README.md

 The flow looks like this. ![Node Red Flow](docs/node-red-doorbell.png)

+The "Doorbell Doorbell Trigger" node is from node-red homebridge-automation module.

 ## Need to cleanup below this line, this is the original README from WemosEM Codebase / Repository